Twelve Tribes communities: Child labor and homeschooling

 In June 2018, another New York State investigation into the Common Sense Farm was launched, yielding allegations of child labor, after an Inside Edition hidden camera investigation revealed children working in the group's soap factory.
 The Twelve Tribes-owned business Greener Formulas had been contracted with brands including Acure and Savannah Bee to manufacture its private label body care products and was using the facilities of Common Sense Farm (also owned by the group) for production.
 Both Acure and Savannah Bee terminated their contracts with Greener Formulas following the airing of the Inside Edition story.

 In Germany and France, the controversies centered on the issues of homeschooling, health, child abuse, and religious freedom.
 The group has several times been in conflict with authorities in Germany and France over child abuse and homeschooling, with a particularly long and protracted dispute between the community in Klosterzimmern, in the municipality of Deiningen, Bavaria, and Bavarian education authorities.
 Homeschooling is illegal in Germany, with rare exceptions.
 When fines and arrests failed to have an effect on the community, authorities granted the group the right to operate a private school on the commune's premises in 2011, under state supervision.
-The agreement entailed that the school would not teach sex education and evolution.
+The agreement entailed that the school would not teach sex education or evolution.
 Authorities revoked the school's right to operate in 2013, after it refused to answer to allegations of physical abuse and a lack of certified teaching staff.

 Views on slavery

-According to a 2018 report by the Southern Poverty Law Center, the Twelve Tribes teaches its followers the curse of Ham as a racial curse that made Ham a servant of his brother, Shem.
+According to a 2018 report by the Southern Poverty Law Center, the Twelve Tribes teaches its followers the belief that the curse of Ham is a racial curse that made Ham a servant of his brother, Shem.
 This teaching is used to justify slavery.
-Their teaching states that slavery was "a marvelous opportunity that blacks could be brought over here to be slaves so that they could be found worthy of the nations".
-Nevertheless, there are Black members of the Twelve Tribes, which teaches that "slavery is over for those who believe".
-The SPLC concludes that since Twelve Tribes views only themselves as true believers, this does not apply to any black person outside the group.
+According to the group's stated teaching, slavery was "a marvelous opportunity that blacks could be brought over here to be slaves so that they could be found worthy of the nations".
+Nevertheless, there are Black members of the Twelve Tribes, which teaches the belief that "slavery is over for those who believe".
+The SPLC concludes that since the Twelve Tribes only consider themselves true believers, this belief does not apply to black persons who are outside the group.